shilab/git_and_github/git_presentation.md

 *  Pull Requests

-*  Its a place to publish our code to.
-People can easily access it.
+*  Its a place to publish our code that people can easily access.

 *  GitHub pages